spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

           useTypeImports: true
 ```

-Then there's the `sveltekit.config.js` file.
+Then, there's the `sveltekit.config.js` file.
 In here I'll need to add
 and configure the `vite-plugin-watch-and-run`, take note here if
 you're not using `pnpm` you'll need to change the `run` command.

+This plugin is really handy, with this configuration it will watch for
+any changes to GraphQL files and then run a `npm` script.

 ```js
 import watchAndRun from '@kitql/vite-plugin-watch-and-run'